ArnovanHilten/GenNet/README.md

 ### Jupyter notebook

-The orignal jupyter notebooks can be found in the jupyter notebook folder.
-Navigate to the jupyter notebook folder and start with `jupyter notebook`
+The original jupyter notebooks can be found in the jupyter notebook folder.
+Navigate to the jupyter notebook folder and start with `jupyter notebook`.
+The notebooks are not updated but can be a useful source to understand the main code and/or to create .npz masks (to define connections between layers).

 ### More